isomerpages/moe-ganengsengpri/_learning-at-gesps/Science.md

 Through these, the school aims to instill in our&nbsp;_GESPians_&nbsp;and staff the desire and passion to care for our living environment by adopting an eco-friendly lifestyle.

 ![](/images/world%20water%20day.jpg)
+*As part of World Water Day commemoration in school, students used recyclable materials and their creativity to create a functional and aesthetically pleasing holder for their toothbrushes*.

 #### Fostering the Joy of Learning – Special Programmes